tomasmor42/delayed_email_sending_client/README.md

 * install requirements from requirements.txt `pip install -r requirements.txt`
 * then you can start it with `python app.py`

-If you go to main url (localhost:5000/) you'll see a form where you can enter a text and delay (in seconds) you want to have for your email.
+If you go to main url (localhost:5000/ in default settings) you'll see a form where you can enter a text and delay (in seconds) you want to have for your email.
 In this repo outgoing and incoming email addresses are dummy, feel free to update them.
+If you go to url /last_tasks you'll see a list of last 10 scheduled emails.